Department of Finance Code of Conduct

 Deputy Minister

-The Deputy Minister is responsible for ensuring the non-partisan provision of programs and services by the department.
-The Deputy Minister is subject to the Values and Ethics Code for the Public Sectorand to the Conflict of Interest Act.
+The Deputy Minister is subject to the Values and Ethics Code for the Public Sector and to the Conflict of Interest Act.

 Disclosure Protection Officer

-The DPO helps promote a positive environment for disclosing wrongdoing, and deals with disclosures of wrongdoing made by public servants of the department.
+The DPO helps promote a positive environment for disclosing wrongdoing, and deals with disclosures of wrongdoing made by the public servants of the Department.
 Senior officers are responsible for supporting the Deputy Minister in meeting the requirements of the PSDPA.
 In the Department of Finance, the DPO is also the Director, Values and Ethics.

-The DPO's duties and powers within the department also include the following, in accordance with the internal disclosure procedures established under the PSDPA:
+The DPO's duties and powers within the Department also include the following, in accordance with the internal disclosure procedures established under the PSDPA:

 - Receive and record disclosures and review them to establish whether there are sufficient grounds for further action under the PSDPA.